chiawase/chi-astro/README.md

 - [ ] fix heading anchors (they exist but are not rendered with styles)
 - [ ] youtube embeds?
 - [ ] better Image handling?
+- [ ] also investigate the timestamps rendered... might not be showing the local time as I wanted it to go 🤔